 - Neonates: group B streptococci, Listeria monocytogenes, Escherichia coli.

-- Infants and young children: H. influenzae type b, if younger than 4 years and unvaccinated; Neisseria meningitidis, Streptococcus pneumoniae.
+- Infants and young children: Haemophilus influenzae type b, if younger than 4 years and unvaccinated; Neisseria meningitidis, Streptococcus pneumoniae.

-- Adults and older children: S. pneumoniae, H. influenzae type b, N. meningitidis, Gram-negative bacilli, staphylococci, streptococci and L. monocytogenes.
+- Adults and older children: S. pneumoniae, H. influenzae type b, N. meningitidis, Gram-negative bacilli (such as non-type b H. influenzae, Klebsiella, Pseudomonas, Enterobacter), staphylococci, enterococcus species, streptococci and L. monocytogenes.

 - Elderly and immunocompromised: S. pneumoniae, L. monocytogenes, tuberculosis (TB), Gram-negative organisms.

-- Hospital-acquired and post-traumatic meningitis (may often be multidrug-resistant), Klebsiella pneumoniae, E.coli, Pseudomonas aeruginosa, Staphylococcus aureus.
+Hospital-acquired and post-traumatic meningitis (may often be multidrug-resistant) tend to involve Klebsiella pneumoniae, E.coli, Pseudomonas aeruginosa, or Staphylococcus aureus.

-- N. meningitidis: usually local outbreaks among young adults; there is increased incidence in late winter or early spring.
+N. meningitidis can cause local outbreaks among young adults; there is increased incidence in late winter or early spring.
 Meningococcal meningitis is endemic in parts of Africa, India and other developing nations.
 Periodic epidemics occur in sub-Saharan Africa as well as among religious pilgrims travelling to Saudi Arabia for the Hajj.

-- Syphilis and TB are rare causes but are increasing in association with HIV infection.
+Syphilis and TB are rarer causes in those with relevant risk factors.

-See also separate general article Congenital, Perinatal and Neonatal Infection.
+See also the separate Congenital, Perinatal and Neonatal Infections article.

 - Neonates are at greater risk of meningitis.
 Risk factors for the development of meningitis include low birth weight (below 2500 g), premature delivery, premature rupture of membranes, traumatic delivery, fetal hypoxia and maternal peripartum infection.

-- Intrapartum prophylactic antibiotics in pregnant mothers who carry, or who are at risk of colonising, group B streptococci, have been effective in reducing the risk of neonatal group B streptococcal meningitis.
+- Intrapartum prophylactic antibiotics in pregnant mothers who carry, or who are at risk of colonising, group B streptococci, have been effective in reducing the risk of early neonatal group B streptococcal meningitis, although it remains one of the most common causative organisms.

-- Caesarean section reduces the risk of transmission of herpes simplex virus (HSV).
+- Caesarean section reduces the risk of transmission of herpes simplex virus (HSV) when present and active in the mother.

-- In developed countries, the rate of mortality from bacterial meningitis among neonates has decreased but there has not been a significant decrease in long-term complications such as cerebral palsy, learning disability, seizures and hearing impairment.
+- In developed countries, overall incidence and mortality from bacterial meningitis among neonates has decreased but there has not been a significant decrease in long-term complications such as cerebral palsy, learning disability, seizures and hearing impairment.

 - Mortality following HSV infection of the central nervous system is 4-14%.
 HSV-1 and HSV-2 have the same risk of mortality but HSV-2 is more often associated with long-term complications such as cerebral palsy, general learning disability, seizures, microcephaly and visual impairment.